 Challenging State Academic Standards and Assessments (ESEA section 1111(b)(1) and (2) and 34 CFR §§ 200.1−200.8.)

 South Dakota has implemented challenging academic standards as evidenced in both its peer review submission and approved flexibility waiver.
-Undergirding South Dakota’s ESSA plan is high quality standards.
-The South Dakota Board of Education (SD BOE) adopted the current English language arts (ELA) and mathematics standards in December 2010 and science standards in May 2015.
+Undergirding South Dakota’s ESSA plan are high quality standards.
+The South Dakota Board of Education (SD BOE) adopted the current English language arts (ELA) and mathematics standards in March 2018 and science standards in May 2015.
 All three sets of standards are in line with rigorous expectations necessary to prepare students to be successful in any college or career pathway.
 All of the state’s academic standards are regularly reviewed on a set schedule by SD BOE using a process that includes four public hearings at locations across the state.
-SD DOE currently is in the process of reviewing its English language arts and math standards.

 Eighth Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)):